This post may contain affiliate links from which i can earn a commission

-Fatigue can make anxiety and moodiness worse.
+Sleep problems and fatigue can make moodiness and anxiety worse.
 Keep to a good night time routine that helps to get you relaxed and ready for sleep.
 Stop eating 2 to 3 hours before bed.
 Going to bed and getting up at the same time each day will help.
 Keep your room cool, dark and quiet and make sure to keep off blue screens at least an hour before bed.

-Exercise does double duty by eliminating stress and anxiety as well as improving your physical health.
+Exercise does double duty by eliminating the psychological symptoms of stress and anxiety as well as improving your physical health.